GeEom/comfyui-prototypes/README.md

 # comfyui-prototypes
-Experimental workflows for stable diffusion in Comfyui
+Workflow experiments for stable diffusion in Comfyui